nickcellar/annotation-processor-with-java8-jack-and-jill-android/readme.md

 Just a project to try out Android Annotation Processor in the new Java8 and Jack&Jill enviornment.
 Also check if libraries and testing frameworks work with it.

+First of all, make sure you know what is JACK&JILL.
+Check this [talk about The Jack and Jill Build System on Youtube](http://www.youtube.com/watch?v=IwklNEYYs2I).

 #### Supported tools
 - [ ] Instant Run
 - [ ] Data Binding (`android.dataBinding.enabled = true` will fail)